nimaft/TwitterStream/README.md

 * **Application Load Balancer:**
   * Helps having consistent IP for your application.
   * When running multiple containers (tasks) within an ECS service, it helps distributing the traffic.
-  * ECS automatically registers and degister tasks with ALB's target group when tasks are created or deleted.
+  * ECS automatically registers and deregister tasks with ALB's target group when tasks are created or deleted.
 * **Route 53:** I used route 53 to set a custom domain for ALB.

-#### Whats next?
+#### What’s next?
-:mage_man: Creating a Cloudformation template to easily provision services for this project.
+:mage_man: Creating a CloudFormation template to easily provision services for this project.